 What type of confetti shall I use?

-There are different types of confetti but most venues require you to use biodegradable confetti so I would recommend using dried petals.
-You can even do this yourself by collecting petals and drying them.
-Another option is collecting leaves and getting a heart shaped cutter to create your own confetti.
-I bought mine online from Bubble and Berry.
-If you want to add some colour to your photos you can buy colourful petals.
+There are different types of confetti but most venues require you to use biodegradable confetti so I would recommend using biodegradable paper confetti or dried petals.
+Paper confetti stays in the air longer which makes it better for photos, dried flowers also aren't as visible on camera but they're still a good option and smell great.
 I would recommend buying a lot of confetti, it's hard to know exactly how much but a handful for each guest is a good amount, if you don't get enough it may not be as visible in the photos.
-I would recommend putting all the confetti into a basket for people to grab handles of or filling paper cones as they are easy to throw.
-Other options include biodegradable paper confetti and confetti canons.
+I would recommend putting all the confetti into a basket for people to grab handfuls, this also saves the waste of lots of little plastic bags or cones.
+If you really want a bang you can use confetti cannons.

 Where and When?